go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 {{end}}
 ```

-You can then add blocks like below to your markdown:
+You can then add blocks like the following to your markdown:

     ```plantuml
         Alice -> Bob: Authentication Request